 - Supports both quorate and resource-driven clusters

-- Configurable strategies for dealing with quorum loss (when multiple machines fail)
+- Configurable strategies for dealing with quorum loss (when multiple nodes fail)

-- Supports application startup/shutdown ordering, regardless machine(s) the applications are on
+- Supports application startup/shutdown ordering, without requiring the applications to run on the same node

-- Supports applications that must/must-not run on the same machine
+- Supports applications that must or must not run on the same node

-- Supports applications which need to be active on multiple machines
+- Supports applications which need to be active on multiple nodes

 - Provably correct response to any failure or cluster state.
 The cluster's response to any stimuli can be tested offline before the condition exists